 Learn How to Use Third-Party Data

 After aggregating this data, providers organize them into categories based on aspects such as industry, audience behaviors and interests and demographic characteristics such as age and gender.
-Each category is then broken down into specific segments, and the buyer chooses which particular segment they want to purchase from each individual buyer.
+Each category is then broken down into specific audience segments, and the buyer chooses which particular segment they want to purchase from each individual buyer.
 The name and contents of the third-party data segments will vary from provider to provider, so you need to understand what you are buying and where it came from before you make a purchase to power your campaigns.

 Because of the volume and reach of third-party data, you can use it to expand your audience and gain more profound insights into their behaviors and interests.
 Data from a third party is especially powerful when you combine it with your first-party data.